Punjabi wedding traditions: Pre-wedding traditions

-The word Rokka means "to stop" and symbolizes the end of the courtship process.
-Rokka is one of the most significant ceremonies that take place before a Punjabi wedding.
-The Rokka ceremony marks the union of both the bride and groom's family and friends.
+The word Roka means "to stop" and symbolizes the end of the courtship process.
+Roka is one of the most significant ceremonies that take place before a Sikh or Hindu Punjabi wedding.
+The Roka ceremony marks the union of both the bride and groom's family and friends.
 During this event, the families of the bride and groom will begin to make general plans for the upcoming wedding, such as the date of the wedding.
-Gifts from both families are acceptable at Rokka, with families usually exchanging gifts like fruits and candies.
+Gifts from both families are acceptable at Roka, with families usually exchanging gifts like fruits and candies.
 Some families may also have the couple exchange rings during the event.
 Towards the end of the event, the bride and her family will be given additional gifts and gold.
-Some Punjabis will also partake in a ceremony called the Chunni Chadana where the groom’s family gives the bride a chunni (headscarf) that symbolizes her acceptance into the family.
+Some Punjabis will also partake in a ceremony called the Chunni Chadana where the groom’s family gives the bride a chunni (drape) that symbolizes her acceptance into the family.